ahmccormick/Cannabis_Genetics/README.md

 # Cannabis_Genetics

-This repository provides the supporting data for a recently submitted manuscript entitled “Examining population structure across multiple different samplings of Cannabis”.
+This repository provides the supporting data for a recently submitted manuscript entitled “Examining population structure across multiple collections of Cannabis”.

 •	VCF files for the various datasets can be located in Filtered_VCF_Files